Veraticus/cryptolalia/README.markdown

 This might seem obvious, but...

-cryptolalia is *not* designed to create cryptographically-secure ciphertexts.
-All of these ciphers are vulnerable.
-Some are more easy to solve than others, but all of them are eventually solvable. cryptolalia is intended to be used for the creation of interesting puzzles, not to hide your nuclear secrets, so please don't use it for anything serious.
+cryptolalia is **not** designed to create cryptographically-secure ciphertexts.
+All of these ciphers are vulnerable -- some may be easy to solve and others difficult, but all of them are eventually solvable. cryptolalia is intended to be used for the creation of interesting puzzles, not to hide your nuclear secrets, so please don't use it for anything serious.

 ## Copyright